 Univision acquired VSB in 2017 and stocked it with a full staff of writers.
 That same year, the Harper-Collins publishing company signed Young to a contract that would have him write two books, the first of which would be a collection of his essays.

 Young describes himself as “a professional Black person,” and a deep contempt for white people pervades much of his writing.
 He holds police officers in particularly low regard.
-Lamenting, for instance, that “nearly every day I’m met with another story of some Black person meeting their demise at the hands of law enforcement,” Young emphatically rejects the notion that “there are good police and bad police.”
+For instance, in a September 2016 piece titled “The Wash, Rinse, and Repeat of Being Black In America Today,” Young laments that “nearly every day I’m met with another story of some Black person meeting their demise at the hands of law enforcement,” Young emphatically rejects the notion that “there are good police and bad police.”
 “I do not trust police officers,” he says.
 “Any of them….
 Black bodies have been killed in every single possible way you can end up dead at the hands of police.
 Complying.
 Not complying.
 Running.
 Standing.
 Running away from.
 Walking towards.… Did any of them put themselves in position for some level of force to be used against them?
 Sure.
 But did they all deserve their day in court?
 Absolutely.”
 By Young’s telling: “A Black man without a gun is more scary to a white police officer than a white man with a gun trained on him.
 If that doesn’t speak directly to centuries of white oppression, I don’t know what does.
 White supremacy created a psychological monster that it has been using the police to destroy.”